They were civilians and contractors, just starting their day at a massive military compound that’s normally a bastion of safety.

 “She was a great patriot who loved her country and loved serving the USA,” family spokesman Theodore Hisey told WITN.

-The others suffered contusions and chest pain.
+The others were hospitalized for contusions and chest pain.

 Among the injured is Washington Metropolitan Police Officer Scott Williams, who underwent surgery Monday afternoon for gunshot wounds to the lower legs.